 (d) Once properly validated, such software can be placed in vehicle.

 11. The expert from the Russian Federation also stated that self-learning functions in operation should not be allowed.

+12. There is a continuous transition between a static AI system and an AI system which is retrained online on the edge, i.e. in the vehicle.
+In between mid-frequency offline retraining combined with a thorough validation and OTA updates offers a compromise that allows adaptations to model drift and model staleness processes while guaranteeing a certain level of safety and security.

 D. Technology neutrality, as a best practice for regulations